particle-iot/docs/src/content/guide/tools-and-features/webhooks.md

 ## Confirming That The Webhook Successed

-You will know that your webhook succeeded if you see the following pattern on your event stream (using Particle CLI command `particle subscribe mine`):
+You will know that your webhook succeeded if you see the following pattern on your event stream, using the [Dashboard](https://dashboard.particle.io/user/logs) or the Particle CLI command `particle subscribe mine`:

 ```
 {"name":"name_of_my_event","data":"data_sent_with_event","ttl":"60","published_at":"2016-04-16T13:37:08.728Z","coreid":"1234567890987654321"}